You’ve Been Diagnosed with Multiple Sclerosis

 - What kind of work could I do if I’m unable to continue with my current career?
 You need to talk this over with someone you know and trust.

-- Can I survive being unemployed?
+- Can I survive unemployment?
 This is a tricky one.

 - Thinking about the future.
 This can help you feel less stressed and more in control of your options.